commonmind/elm-csv-encode/README.md

 If you want to _parse_ csv files, look at the package `periodic/elm-csv`; this package is designed to work well with it.

+Note: if you're viewing this README on GitHub, note that this is a mirror of our [GitLab repo][2]; please open issues and pull requests there.

 ```
 Copyright (C) 2019 CommonMind LLC